maneyashah/Hospital-website-/README.md

 # Hospital-website-
-This website is based on hospital facilities
+This website is based on hospital